MalikG15/psbt_analyzer/readme.md

 - Python has a ton of useful libraries for making creating a great and interactive CLI interface so easy

 # Potential improvements
-This project does a great deal of PSBT analysis (especially when editing) but like most projects it can be improved in several such as:
+This project does a great deal of PSBT analysis (especially when editing) but like most projects it can be improved by:
-- Finding more example PSBTs to test against (I had a ton of difficultly finding PSBTs that can be parsed correctly)
+- Finding more example PSBTs to test against (I had a ton of difficultly finding base64 encoded PSBTs that can be parsed correctly)
-- Failing open when a non number input is entered for the input or change amount
+- Failing open when a non number input is entered for the input, output or change amount
 - Caching fee rate responses from mempool.space instead of making that call for each run
 - Comparing multiple PSBT's at once (like the original and an edit of the original)
+- Improving code readability by use more static variables like for the different pub key script types